SAP-samples/btp-setup-automator/README.md

 ![select running container in VS Code](docs/pics/quick-guide-step01.png)

+> You may see a message in VS Code informing you about the installation of some VS Code mechanisms into the container (to support the attachment to the remote container) and may have to wait a minute or two for this to complete.

 ## Use BTP-SETUP-AUTOMATOR

 You can run the container directly via the terminal or within VS Code, modify use case file and parameter file or supply externally available use case and parameter file.